-National Nurse Practitioner Week is held annually to celebrate these exceptional health care providers and to remind lawmakers of the importance of removing outdated barriers to practice so that NPs will be allowed to practice to the full extent of their experience and education.
+National Nurse Practitioner Week is held annually to celebrate these exceptional health care providers and to remind lawmakers of the importance of removing outdated barriers to practice so that nurse practitioners (NPs) will be allowed to practice to the full extent of their experience and education.

 The NP role needs you!
 This special week offers numerous opportunities to bring recognition to the NP role and increase awareness of the exceptional care that NPs provide.
 The NP Week Proclamation and resource guide are available to assist you in the annual celebration.
 The resource guide includes information such as a sample news release, talking points, an NP fact sheet, community activities, a media interview guide, posters and guidelines for writing a letter to the editor.

 Invite local, state and federal elected officials to your practice site to tour and become aware of the many health care services NPs provide.

 Obtain a proclamation from your local authority (mayor, city council, city manager) or state official (governor, lieutenant governor, senators, representatives) proclaiming November 10–16, 2019, as National Nurse Practitioner Week, aka, NP Week!
 Call their offices to find out the procedures for obtaining a proclamation.
 When you send in the proclamation (see sample proclamation), include back-up information, like the NP Fact Sheet.
 Also include information about local NPs and any planned activities in recognition of NP Week.